junnhssn/MCW-Serverless-architecture/Hands-on lab/GettingStarted-V2.md

 # Getting Started with Lab

 1. Once the environment is provisioned, a virtual machine (JumpVM) and lab guide will get loaded in your browser.
 Use this virtual machine throughout the workshop to perform the the lab.
-1. To get the lab environment details, you can select **Lab Environment** tab.
+1. To get the lab environment details, you can select **Environment Details** tab.
 Additionally, the credentials will also be emailed to your email address provided at registration.

    ![](media/v2/v2-1.png)